Lekesoldat/Lekesoldat/README.md

 <h3 align="center">Software engineering student from Norway!</h3>

-- 🔭 I’m currently working on several projects.
-Have a look at latest commits.
+- 🔭 I’m currently writing my Master's Thesis.

-- 🌱 I’m currently learning **Svelte/Kit**.
+- 🌱 I’m currently learning **snowboarding**, hehe...

 - 👯 I’m looking to collaborate on **innovative and exciting projects with cutting edge technology**.

-- 👨‍💻 All of my projects are available at here!
+- 👨‍💻 Most of my projects are available at here!

-- 💬 Ask me about **react, graphql, javascript, pwa's**.
+- 💬 Ask me about **anything**.

 - 📫 How to reach me **magnus.holtetx@gmail.com**.